elfmaster/shiva_blogposts/shiva_introduction.md

 #### Shiva flows with the existing ELF ecosystem

 Shiva aims to fit into the existing ELF ABI and compiler and linker toolchain.
 It does not require custom compilers or custom tools to build software patches.
 Patches can be compiled with gcc or clang.
-There is a new shiva-gcc compiler plugin that is necessary for DWARF support in function splice patches, but all of the other features in Shiva do not require custom patch compilation.
+There is a new (in-the-works) shiva-gcc compiler plugin that helps extend the DWARF support in function splice patches.

-Patches are modular and are not installed until program load-time by Shiva.
-As many patches can be added or removed from a program as needed.
+Patches are modular and are not installed until load-time by the Shiva.
+This workflow (Similar to dynamic linking of shared libraries) is flexible and allows patches to be removed, edited, and then re-installed in between each execution.
+There is no hard limit to how large patches can be or how many parts of a program can be patched.
+This characteristic of Shiva's design transcends the limitations often associated with on-disk binary patching, which poses more limitations on code-injection-space.

 #### Innovations in linking concepts